 This section compares T5 and non-T5 journals with respect to the volume of influential articles published by each journal between the period 2000-2010.
-To proceed, we use the residualized citations computed in the previous sections to group articles from the 30 economics journals into four performance-based bins: articles with the Top 25%, Top 10%, Top 5%, and Top 1% of residual citations.
+To proceed, we use the residualized citations used in the previous sections to group articles from the 30 economics journals into four performance-based bins: articles with the Top 25%, Top 10%, Top 5%, and Top 1% of residual citations.
 We then calculate the proportion of articles in each quality bin that was published by each of the 30 economics journals.
 Table 2 presents a ranking of the 30 journals based on unadjusted proportions.

 The AER features prominently in these rankings, contributing the largest proportion of articles to each of the quality bins except the Top 1%.
 The QJE ranks second in the 25%, 10% and 5% bins, and ranks first in the Top 1% bin.
 With the exception of the Top 25% bin, AER and QJE account for a combined 30% or more of the articles in each citation bin (they account for 23.5% of the articles in the 25% bin).
-The other T5 journals contribute fewer influential articles.62
+The other T5 journals contribute fewer influential articles.61

 The non-T5 non-survey journals publish many influential articles.
 JOE, ReStat and JEG account for a combined 13.6% of all articles in the Top 1% of residual citations.
-The
+The contributions from these three journals are not only significant in absolute terms, but also in relation to the T5.
+All three journals produce more Top 1% articles than ReStud, two of the

-$^{^{62}}$ With the exception of the 1% bin, JPE and ECMA are ranked within one point of each other.
+61With the exception of the 1% bin, JPE and ECMA are ranked within one point of each other.
 ReStud, on the other hand, ranks considerably lower than the other four T5 journals, and is outranked by many non-T5 journals in all four categories.
 The appearance of ReStud as an outlier among the T5 is consistent with the findings from the previous sections that show that the median ReStud article was ranked in the 31^{st} percentile of all T5 publications in terms of residual citations.